-If you’re in the market for snagging a TV deal, you've come to the right place.
-You’ll find great prices on smart TVs, LED TVs, OLED TVs, curved TVs, 4K TVs and more.
+If you’re keen to bag a great TV deal, you've come to the right place.
+You’ll find low prices on smart TVs, LED TVs, OLED TVs, curved TVs, 4K TVs and more.
 However, with so many options out there it can be hard to figure out what you need.
-But never fear, as this article will talk you through everything to help you know what to look for.
+But never fear, as we'll help you understand what to look for.

 Best TV deals right now